zaporojanmihai/WP-Repo-Manager/README.md

 1. Download the plugin zip file
 2. Go to WordPress admin > Plugins > Add New > Upload Plugin
 3. Upload the zip file and activate the plugin
+4. What you still need to do once, in go to wp-config.php and add the following line: define( 'WPRM_TOKEN_KEY', 'your-very-long-random-secret-string-here' ); (use https://api.wordpress.org/secret-key/1.1/salt/ to generate a random string)
-4. Navigate to Settings > WP Repo Manager to start managing your repositories
+5. Navigate to Settings > WP Repo Manager to start managing your repositories

 ## Usage